Privacy Statement

 2.1 Definitions

-Personal data is any information relating to an identified or identifiable natural person.
-A data subject is a person about whom we process personal data.
+Personal data: Any information relating to an identified or identifiable natural person.

 2.2 Legal basis

 • Art.
-6 Paragraph 1 Letter b GDPR for the necessary processing of personal data for the performance of a contract with the data subject as well as for the implementation of pre-contractual measures.
+6 Paragraph 1 Letter b GDPR for the processing of personal data necessary for the performance of a contract with the data subject and for carrying out pre-contractual measures.

 • Art.
 6 para.
-1 lit. f GDPR for the necessary processing of personal data to protect the legitimate interests of us or of third parties, unless the fundamental freedoms and rights and interests of the data subject prevail.
-Legitimate interests are, in particular, our interest in being able to carry out our activities and operations permanently, in a user-friendly, secure and reliable manner and to communicate about them, the guarantee of information security, protection against misuse, the enforcement of our own legal claims and compliance with Swiss law.
+1 lit. f GDPR for the necessary processing of personal data in order to safeguard legitimate interests – including the legitimate interests of third parties – provided that the fundamental freedoms and fundamental rights, as well as the interests of the data subject, do not override those interests.
+Such interests include, in particular, the long-term, human-centered, secure and reliable conduct of our activities, ensuring information security, protection against misuse, the enforcement of our own legal claims, and compliance with Swiss law..

 • Art.
 6 para.
 1 lit. c GDPR for the necessary processing of personal data[1] for the fulfilment of a legal obligation to which may be subject to the applicable law of member states in the European Economic Area (EEA).